Connect, collaborate, impact.

-Deafness Forum of Australia is the peak national body representing the views and interests of the 3.95 million Australians who live with hearing loss, those who have ear or balance disorders, people who also communicate using Australian Sign Language, and their families and supporters.
+Deafness Forum’s mission is to make hearing health & wellbeing a national priority in Australia.
+It is the peak body representing the views and interests of the 4 million Australians who live with hearing loss, have ear or balance disorders, people who also communicate using Australian Sign Language, and their families and supporters.
+In May 2022, the Australian Government appointed it to be a new Health Peak body.

 Deafness Forum was created in 1993 to foster collaboration on systemic issues.
 Our work encompasses accessibility in communications and the made environment, human rights, justice, education, employment, transport, health and aged care.